mintao0903/mintao0903.github.io/_posts/2025-11-21-memberships-editorial.md

 Editorial
 ======
-* SIAM Journal on Scientific Computing
-* SIAM Journal on Optimization
+* The Journal of the Franklin Institute

 ------